1st February 2022

-12 Reasons Exeter is the Perfect Weekend Break Destination
+12 Reasons why Exeter is the Perfect Weekend Break

-The 12 reasons Exeter is the perfect weekend destination are...
+Here are our top 12 reasons why Exeter is the perfect weekend break destination:

-All around Exeter, there is beautiful rolling Devon countryside with miles of footpaths through meadows, woodland and areas of outstanding natural beauty such as the Blackdown Hills.
+Head south and just a short drive takes you to the Jurassic Coast and sensational walking on the cliff path.
+All around Exeter, there is beautiful rolling Devon countryside with miles of footpaths through meadows, woodland and nearby areas of outstanding natural beauty such as the Blackdown Hills.

-Exeter itself offers hours of fascinating city walks.
+And Exeter itself offers hours of fascinating city walks, along the banks of the canal or exploring the fascinating heritage of this ancient Roman city.
 Either explore yourself or take a guided walk.

-Exmouth is also part of the incredible Jurassic Coast and it's a very popular seaside resort.
+If you want wide swathes of soft sand then Exmouth is perfect.
+Part of the incredible Jurassic Coast, Exmouth is a beautiful and very popular seaside resort.
 You can lounge on the sand and soak up the rays, go for a walk along the cliffs or if you’re feeling adventurous try your hand at a huge range of water sports.

 Exeter is the region's favourite place for shopping!
 The city is a shopaholic's must-do destination with its famous name stores as well as a delightful range of smaller, independent shops and chic boutiques to explore.